See every slam dunk live, at home or on-the-go.

 Option 1: Live streaming NBA in HD with Kayo

-Kayo Sports offers selected NBA games, similar to the Foxtel model.
-You can watch both live games and replays, on a variety of devices.
-The platform works on PCs/Macs, smartphones and laptops, Chromecast, and Telstra TV.
+Kayo Sports offers coverage of select NBA games, similar to the Foxtel model.
+You can watch both live games and replays, on a variety of devices including PCs/Macs, smartphones and laptops, Chromecast, and Telstra TV.

-Option 2: Live streaming NBA in HD with ESPN
+Option 2: Live streaming NBA in HD with Foxtel

-Foxtel offers a limited selection of basketball games, which are broadcast on ESPN.
-To get ESPN you will have to subscribe to the Sport Package.
+Foxtel offers a limited selection of basketball games broadcast on ESPN.
+To get ESPN, you need to subscribe to the Sports Package.
 Once that’s done, you can stream NBA games on your smartphone, tablet, or laptop with the Foxtel GO app.
 The app is free with your Foxtel subscription.
 All you need to do is download it from Google Play or the App Store and enter your Foxtel ID.
 You’ll be online in no time.
 To watch with your laptop, go to the Foxtel website.

 Alternatively, basketball fans can also follow the NBA with Foxtel Now.
-The platform enables you to watch Foxtel channels via the Internet, no contracts require.
-To get ESPN, you will need the Sport Pack, priced at $29/month.
-There’s a catch – this is a Premium Pack, so you need to subscribe to the Entry Pack as well to be able to get it.
-That costs $25/month and comes with a great selection of Pop and Lifestyle channels.
-In total, you will have to pay $54/month to watch NBA games with Foxtel Now.
+The streaming sibling to traditional Foxtel lets you watch Foxtel channels via the Internet, no contracts require.
+Like regular Foxtel, to get ESPN you will need the Sport Pack, priced at $29/month.
+There is a catch, however – the Sports pack is a Premium Pack, so you need to subscribe to the Essentials Pack as well to be able to get it.
+That costs $25/month and comes with a selection of Pop and Lifestyle channels.
+This brings your minimum monthly spend to $54/month.

 ESPN is also accessible via Fetch TV.
-The channel is included in the Vibe Pack, which costs only $6/month.
-However, the total price of your Fetch subscription will depend on whether you purchase a box via a broadband provider or buy it outright.
+The channel is included in the Vibe Pack, which costs $6/month.
+However, the total price of your Fetch subscription will depend on whether you purchase a box via a broadband provider or buy one outright.

 NBA League Pass is a subscription streaming service dedicated to covering the world of American professional basketball.
 In addition to streaming every second of every match live across the Internet, NBA League Pass serves as a single destination for all the latest news, statistics, highlights and recaps from the current NBA season.